terrapower/armi/doc/developer/tooling.rst

 Your PR isn't complete when the code works, it is complete when the code is polished and all the tests are written and working.
 The idea here is: as soon as you open a PR, people will start spending their time looking at it.
 And their time is valuable.
-An exception to this rule is that GitHub allows you to `open a Draft PR <https://github.blog/2019-02-14-introducing-draft-pull-requests/>`_ which is a nice option if you need to open your PR early for some reason (usually testing).
-You can also convert any open PR to Draft if you decide it needs more work.
+Even though GitHub allows you to `open a Draft PR <https://github.blog/2019-02-14-introducing-draft-pull-requests/>`_, this is not the default option in ARMI.
+It should not be your workflow to open a Draft PR by default.
+We prefer to keep the PR list as short as possible.
+A good rule of thumb is: don't open a PR until you think it is ready for final review.

 Test It
 ^^^^^^^